CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot Dataflow queries](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.025.png)

    Notice ADLS Base Folder (2) is copied as well.
-This is because States refers to ADLS Base Folder in Power BI Desktop, but we already have ADLS Base Folder.
+This is because States refers to the ADLS Base Folder in Power BI Desktop, but we already have the ADLS Base Folder.
 Let’s resolve this.

 1. Select the **States** query.
 1. From the **right panel**, under **Applied** **steps**, select **Source**.